 While a variety of water quality standards may provide incidental protection to wetlands, wetland-specific water quality standards can be a more effective way to provide wetland protection and to serve as a basis for denial or conditioning of 401 certification.
 EPA published guidance in 1990 to assist states in developing water quality standards specifically targeted to protect wetlands.
 See U.S. Environmental Protection Agency, EPA 440/S-90-011, Water Quality Standards for Wetlands: National Guidance (July 1990).
 Frequently, whether a state adopts wetland-specific water quality standards depends on the broader range of tools that the state uses to protect wetlands.
-Most of the states that have adopted wetland-specific water quality standards do not have a permitting program that applies to all wetlands in the state and rely heavily on the Section 401 certification process to regulate wetlands.
+Most of the states that have adopted wetland-specific water quality standards do not have a permitting program that applies to all wetlands.
 Id. at 37.
 Similarly, many of the 37 states that have not adopted wetland-specific water quality standards do not rely primarily on the 401 certification process to protect wetlands.
 Id at 39.